 Rules of Abstract Class

-- If a derived class does not override all pure virtual functions, it also becomes an abstract class.
+- When a derived class does not override all pure virtual functions, it will also become an abstract class.

-- You can have regular member functions and variables in an abstract class, which can be inherited and used by derived classes.
+- You may have regular member functions and regular member variables in an abstract class, which derived classes may inherit and utilize.

-- Pointers and references to an abstract class can be used to achieve polymorphism, allowing dynamic binding of overridden methods.
+- You can use pointers - and references - to an abstract class to allow polymorphism.
+The derived classes will work for dynamic binding of overridden methods.

 Features of Interfaces